Creating Accessible Pedestrian Communities

 Course Description:

-Communities across the country are making improvement to their road network to provide safe access for all people who need to use them including pedestrians and bicyclists.
+Communities across the country are making improvements to their road network to provide safe access for all people who need to use them.
 Often overlooked in these complete streets initiatives is the most vulnerable group, pedestrians with disabilities.
 There are many different types of pedestrians with disabilities.
 Some may be blind or have low vision, deaf or hard of hearing, use walkers, crutches, or wheelchairs.
-When improvements to our communities are planned, we need to look at the entire picture of our roadways to provide access to all.
+When improvements to our communities are planned, we need to look at the entire picture of our roadways to make them usable for all.

 Topics covered in this course will include: